-Additionally the Environment Agency rural SUDS manuals also contains useful information: gov.uk/government/organisations/environment-agency
+Additionally the Environment Agency rural SUDS manuals also contains useful information: gov.uk/government/ organisations/environment-agency

+This option is subject to a 10-year agreement.
 This will be highlighted in the agreement if your grant application is successful and you decide to proceed.